f(R) wormholes embedded in a pseudo--Euclidean space $E^{5}$: Conclusion

 \section{Conclusion}

 In this work, analytical wormhole solutions in the framework of $f(R)$ gravity theory have been explored.
 As building block to obtain the wormhole space--time geometry, the so--called class I condition (\ref{eq34}) has been employed.
-After a suitable choice of the red--shift function $\Phi(r)$ (\ref{eq36}) respecting all the requirements listed in Section \ref{sec2}, the form or shape function $b(r)$ was obtained by plugging (\ref{eq36}) into the Eq. (\ref{eq34}), leading to (\ref{eq371}), after cure the wormhole throat condition $b(r_{0})=r_{0}$, and by adding a constant parameter $\delta$.
+After a suitable choice of the red--shift function $\Phi(r)$ (\ref{eq36}) respecting all the requirements listed in Section \ref{sec2}, the form or shape function $b(r)$ was obtained by plugging (\ref{eq36}) into the Equation (\ref{eq34}), leading to (\ref{eq371}), after curing the wormhole throat condition $b(r_{0})=r_{0}$, and by adding a constant parameter $\delta$.
 This results in an asymptotically flat wormhole space--time, given by (\ref{eq381}).
-To corroborate this feature, the left panel of Fig. \ref{fig1} illustrates the shape function trend and Fig. \ref{fig3} displays the 2D and 3D embedding diagrams, exhibiting the usual asymptotically flat behavior.
-Furthermore, in left panel of Fig. \ref{fig1} the flare--out condition for all $r$ is satisfied.
+To corroborate this feature, the left panel of Figure \ref{fig1} illustrates the shape function trend and Figure \ref{fig3} displays the 2D and 3D embedding diagrams, exhibiting the usual asymptotically flat behavior.
+Furthermore, in left panel of Figure \ref{fig1} the flare--out condition for all $r$ is satisfied.